backdround/pattern-iterator.nvim/README.md

 ### Module
 Function | Return type | Description
 -- | -- | --
-new_around(pattern,options) | PI_Iterator? | Creates an iterator that points to a current match at the given position or the cursor.
-Returns nil if there is no pattern at the position. new_forward(pattern,options) | PI_Iterator? | Creates an iterator that points to a match after the given position or the cursor.
-Returns nil if there is no pattern after the position. new_backward(pattern,options) | PI_Iterator? | Creates an iterator that points to a match before the given position or the cursor.
+new_around(pattern,options?) | PI_Iterator? | Creates an iterator that points to a current match at the given position or the cursor.
+Returns nil if there is no pattern at the position. new_forward(pattern,options?) | PI_Iterator? | Creates an iterator that points to a match after the given position or the cursor.
+Returns nil if there is no pattern after the position. new_backward(pattern,options?) | PI_Iterator? | Creates an iterator that points to a match before the given position or the cursor.
 Returns nil if there is no pattern before the position.

 ```lua
 local options = {